katie-hughes/katie-hughes/README.md

-Masters in Robotics student at Northwestern University
+I'm a masters in Robotics student at Northwestern University.
+Check out some of my projects here! https://katie-hughes.github.io/

 <!---
 katie-hughes/katie-hughes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.